Gateway Load Balancer

 • Improve network virtual appliance availability.

 A Standard Public Load balancer or a Standard IP configuration of a virtual machine can be chained to a Gateway Load Balancer.
-Once chained to a Standard Public Load Balancer frontend or Standard IP configuration on a virtual machine, no extra configuration is needed to ensure traffic to, and from the application endpoint is sent to the Gateway Load Balancer.
+"Chaining" refers to the load balancer frontend or NIC IP configuration containing a reference to a Gateway Load Balancer frontend IP configuration.
+Once the Gateway Load Balancer is chained to a consumer resource, no additional configuration such as UDRs are needed to ensure traffic to and from the application endpoint is sent to the Gateway Load Balancer.

 Diagram of gateway load balancer